-Depending on the type of the instrument the changes in value may be linear or non linear.
-In our case the horizontal and vertical axis have the same units implying that the change in value is linear.
+Depending on the type of the instrument the changes in value may be linear or nonlinear.
+In our case, the horizontal and vertical axis have the same units implying that the change in value is linear.

-The Payoff profile for a forward contract
+The payoff profile for a forward contract

 There are four quadrants, I, II, III, IV, rotating clockwise through the grid above.

 In the case of a forward contract, the resulting payoff profile across all four quadrants is the same as if you actually own and hold the security.
-The value of your portfolio increases as the underlying prices rise and decreases as the underlying prices falls.
+The value of your portfolio increases as the underlying prices rise and decreases as the underlying price falls.